 - Mary Elizabeth Ellis was in shows in the 90s before she moved to L.A. and became a cast member of FX-TV's Always Sunny in Philadelphia.

 - Erin Napier is the co-host of HGTV's home renovation series, Home Town.
 Back in 2003, she was one of the infamous 'Cell-Block Tango' jailbirds in our production of Chicago.

 Under the guidance of 2008-09 Board President Amanda Robertson, theatre expert Bill Hooper and committee chairmen George Jackson and Robbie Robinson, we've recently completed a major renovation of the old theatre to spiffy the place up with lush all-new seating and carpeting, an interior paint job and upgraded wiring, uncovering some of the original 1927 artwork and the restoration of the locally famous Arabian neon sign to shine brightly over downtown Laurel.
 We have tons of great ol' stories and photographs of LLT productions, the Arabian and Strand Theatres and the Pinehurst all posted here on the website.

-Our 2020-2021 'Covid Survival' Season was our 60th Anniversary Season!
-Over the years we've presented well over 200 different productions, and it's taken thousands and thousands of volunteer hours to fill out our casts and crews over the decades.
+Our 2020-2021 'Covid Survival' Season was our 60th Anniversary Season, and it ended with our 241st production!
+It's taken thousands and thousands of volunteer hours to fill out our casts and crews over the decades.
 LLT is a proud part of the Pine Belt and welcomes anyone interested to come on down and join in the fun.